bit101/sc_mft/documentation.md

 # Documentation

-Note: `ccNum` is the number of the twist knob on the device, from 0 to 63. cc 0 to 15 are the knobs in bank 1.
+Note: `ccNum` is the number of the twist knob on the device, from 0 to 63.
+Knobs 0 to 15 are bank 1.
 Knobs 16 to 31 are bank 2 and so on.

 ```
 Bank 1:             Bank 2:             Bank 3:             Bank 4: